barzekar/BFS_AMCC_XAI/README.md

 ## Overview

-Decision support systems grounded on machine learning models have increasingly become essential in deciphering complex datasets.
-While existing model-agnostic explanation models highlight influential factors underpinning predictions, they often fall short in providing actionable insights for more favorable outcomes.
-Addressing this, our novel method offers specific, feasible changes impacting the predictions of intricate black-box AI models for specific instances.
-Additionally, our method introduces high-precision explanations, applying secondary techniques to identify minimally contrastive yet maximally probable high-precision counterfactual explanations.
-By focusing on achievable contrasted features, we ensure real-time utility, positioning our approach as ideal for systems demanding immediate responses.
+Decision support systems, anchored in machine learning models, have emerged as vital tools for dissecting complex tabular datasets.
+Existing model-agnostic explanation models excel in elucidating influential factors driving predictions.
+However, they often don't bridge the gap to offer actionable insights towards desired outcomes.
+Our method steps in here, proposing precise, actionable changes tailored to influence predictions of intricate black-box AI models for specific instances.

-For a comprehensive understanding, refer to our article titled "Achievable Minimally Contrastive Counterfactual Explanations", which delves deep into our method's mechanics and its suitability for real-time applications.
+This method is twofold: Initially, we utilize the high-precision explanations from "Anchors".
+Subsequently, we deploy a technique to derive achievable minimally contrastive counterfactual explanations (AMCC), within the realm of domain-specific constraints.
+A significant advantage lies in the flexibility our approach affords: researchers can skip the first step, plugging in their machine learning models directly into our AMCC framework, making our method both adaptable and efficient.
+The focus on achievable contrasting features ensures our model's relevance in real-time applications, ideal for systems where immediate responses are paramount.

 ## Setup